saval/inventory_planner/README.md

   5. Application will be available at http://localhost:8080/index.php?config=process_conf_sample

 # Configuration:
-The process defined in the configuration file must be placed in the project/config folder.
+The process is determined by a configuration file that must be placed in the project / config folder.
 This file must contain a JSON file with the structure

 ```
 {